kav-ya/geoFire/README.md

 **geoFire** is a helper library for location-based operations in [Firebase](https://www.firebase.com/).
-It provides functions to store data for location querying in Firebase, and perform location queries such as location updates and localized searches. geoFire stores the location coordinates of a data point as a [geohash] (http://en.wikipedia.org/wiki/Geohash) internally.
+It provides functions to store data for location querying in Firebase, and perform location queries such as location updates and localized searches. geoFire stores the location coordinates of a data point as a [geohash] (http://en.wikipedia.org/wiki/Geohash) in Firebase.

 Using the geoFire library
 ------------------------